damnko/angular2-feed-me/README.md

 # USDA API
 USDA_API=your_api_key
 ```
-That will be loaded on app startup
+That will be loaded on app startup.

 ## License
 MIT © [damnko](https://github.com/damnko)